 Those interested in local cultural opportunities join together for special pre-arranged access to colleges, museums, galleries and other interesting places in and around the city.

-The Hawks’ club is, of course, essentially a sporting club and the many contests between Cambridge and Oxford are followed with interest.
+The Hawks’ Club is, of course, essentially a sporting club and the many contests between Cambridge and Oxford are followed with interest.

 One highlight of the sporting year is the rugby match between the University XV and the Mickey Steele Bodger invitation XV.
-On this famous occasion the club hosts a luncheon at the ground attracting over 400 people and the hospitality marquee later plays host to many more.
+On this famous occasion, the Club hosts a luncheon at the ground attracting over 400 people and the hospitality marquee later plays host to many more.

 Over the years this has developed into one of the most important business networking events in the city.

-A further benefit for members is the number of reciprocal club memberships available.
+A further benefit for members is the number of reciprocal club arrangements available.
 A growing number of famous clubs are signed up to grant reciprocal rights to our members.
 These clubs are located throughout the UK and internationally.

 Ideas and Suggestions

-The committee meets regularly to plan the affairs of the club and it is keen to learn from members any ideas and suggestions to improve the membership experience.
+The committee meets regularly to plan the affairs of the Club and it is keen to learn from members any ideas and suggestions to improve the membership experience.

-The Club is looking to increase membership and current members are encouraged to introduce people they think would contribute to the life of the club.
+The Club is looking to increase membership and current members are encouraged to introduce people they think would contribute to the life of the Club.

-Prospective members without direct contacts within the club are welcome to apply to be considered and will be invited for an interview.
+Prospective members without direct contacts within the Club are welcome to apply to be considered and will be invited for an interview.